revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 giscus: true
 ---

 It's been a minute but we're back and still technically on time!
-After the first post we released, we agreed that a better approach would be instead to change the format to cover the rough past month overview rather than confining ourselves to set month periods which is harder to manage and keep up with.
+Since our last post, we decided a better approach would be to change the format to roughly cover the past month rather than confine ourselves to a set period.
 The blog posts will continue to come out every month but will now be named after the month they come out.

 ## Web Client